 Dental sealants are thin plastic coatings placed on the chewing surfaces of your teeth, mainly in the premolars and back molars.
 They are generally clear or white and can’t be seen during activities like smiling or talking.
-Dental sealants are also a preventive dental treatment that can protect the teeth from cavities.
+Sealants are also a preventive dental treatment that can protect the teeth from cavities.
 Sealants work by filling in any gaps between the tooth and its surrounding enamel, making it more difficult for food particles to get stuck inside.

 Early intervention is crucial in oral disease control and prevention.
 By catching problems before they begin, you can avoid expensive future dental procedures, especially for kids.
-One effective way of doing this is through dental sealants.
+One effective way of doing this is through sealants.
 As a Murfreesboro family dentistry, we recommend dental sealants to kids once their first permanent molars pop in since they make their teeth healthy and strong.

-The dental sealant application procedure is quick and painless, so it’s an excellent option for the entire family.
+The dental sealant procedure is quick and painless, so it’s an excellent option for the entire family.
 And with no need for anesthesia or drilling into your teeth, you can have it done right at home.
 The only downside to the sealants dental treatment is that it’ll cost more than regular dental cleanings and x-rays, but the investment is worth it in the long run.

 The sealant is put on top of the tooth’s chewing surface, and a light-cured resin material is applied to provide an adhesive.
 After this, your dentist will use ultraviolet lights to harden or cure the resin into place.
-The process takes about 15 minutes for each tooth to be treated, but you’ll need x-rays taken before and after the procedure to ensure it was done correctly.
+The process takes about 15 minutes for each tooth to be treated, but you’ll need x-rays taken before and after the dental sealant procedure to ensure it was done correctly.

-Dental sealants can be used in place of a filling for teeth where cavities are already developing or as an additional tool when treating oral health patients with rampant decay.
+Sealants can be used in place of a filling for teeth where cavities are already developing or as an additional tool when treating oral health patients with rampant decay.
 In either case, dental sealants provide added protection from tooth decay and should help save you money on fillings down the road.

 Dental Sealants for Adults

 Do you doubt whether adults can benefit from sealants?
 Yes, the American Dental Association states that adults can apply sealants too.
-Dental sealants are temporary.
+It’s temporary.
 They need to be replaced after 5 to 10 years.
 Dental sealants for adults are an excellent option that can significantly benefit your oral health.
 Our Murfreesboro dental office will be happy to discuss and answer any queries you have regarding dental sealants for adults or any other issue impacting your oral health.